Isaiah 3 – The Sins of Judah

 i.
 This proud heart was the basis for the rest of the sin among the daughters of Zion.
 “To meet their unfounded accusations, he lays open the inward disease, which is manifested in the whole of their outward dress.”
 (Calvin)

 ii.
-In contrast, women of God are called to in lowliness of mind let each esteem others better than himself (Philippians 2:3).
+In contrast, women of God are called to in lowliness of mind let each esteem others better than [themselves] (Philippians 2:3).

 b.
 Wanton eyes: The women of Judah were sexually seductive and promiscuous.
-They wanted to behold and attract what was sexually impure.
+They wanted to leer at men and draw them into sexual immorality with their flirtations.

 i.
 “What he adds about wandering eyes denotes shameless lust, which for the most part is expressed by the eyes; for unchaste eyes are the heralds of an unchaste heart; but the eyes of chaste women are sedate, and not wandering or unsteady.”
 (Calvin)